sf-wdi-gaia/trees/quick-reference.md

 * given a vertex, find all *adjacent* vertices (nodes it's connected to by an edge)
 * given an edge, find the two nodes it connects (and know which is the start node, if the edge is directed)

+Some uses of graphs:
+* find routes for visiting multiple cities (nodes are cities; edges are roads)
+* social networks (nodes are users; edges represent friendship)
+* planning what order to take classes in based on prerequisites (nodes are classes; directed edges represent prerequisite relationship)

 <hr>

 #### Tree